 Government employees are able to obtain their passports without paying a fee.
 These employees who receive a no fee passport book are able to:

-- Traveling overseas for the U.S. Government as its officer or employee
+- Travel overseas for the U.S. Government.

-- Exempt by law from paying a passport fee per the Code of Federal Regulations, Title 22, Chapter 1, Subchapter F, §51.52
+- Exempt by law from paying a passport fee per the Code of Federal Regulations, Title 22, Chapter 1, Subchapter F, §51.52.